best books to read for beginners

 • Start with Short Stories

-Begin with easy, non-committal reads like Chicken Soup for the Soul to build confidence.
+To build confidence, begin with easy, non-committal reads like Chicken Soup for the Soul.
 Short stories provide a quick sense of accomplishment, making them ideal for new readers.

 • Pick Themes That Interest You

-Choose books that align with your interests—whether it’s history, fiction, or social themes.
+Choose books that align with your interests, history, fiction, or social themes.
 Beginner-friendly books should feel relatable and engaging.

 • Create a Cozy Reading Space